XRGURU/Institutions/adminlogin.md

 ### Teachers List
-This screen lists all your teachers.
-The search option in the top right corner can help you find teachers quickly from a long list.
+This screen lists all your teachers, The search option in the top right corner can help you find teachers quickly from a long list.
 Edit icon on the right hand side will take you to the details page where we can see three tabs Account info, manage licences and associated courses.